Engineering for a sustainable world

 Environmental and Ecological Engineering Specialization

-Explore, develop, and implement effective systems and solutions to reduce human impact on our natural environment.
+Explore, develop, and implement effective systems to reduce human impact on our planet.

 Design systems and processes to create affordable, nutritious, and safe food.